 The application process for fire department jobs is very competitive.
 Applicants who complete a Fire Science degree have a greater chance of gaining employment.
-In Region 1 (Clatsop, Columbia and Tillamook Counties) the 10-year growth rate for Firefighters is 5.6%, which is below the state growth rate of 9.2% and the national average of 9% overthe 2010-2020 period.
+In Region 1 (Clatsop, Columbia and Tillamook Counties) the 10-year growth rate for Firefighters is 5.6%, which is below the state growth rate of 9.2%.
 Region 1 projected outlook is for 48 new and replacement jobs annually.